Stockman-Jr/rabbithole-publishing/README.md

 ![Landing Page](assets/readme-images/landing_page.png)

+  * Is the header section of the site, included on both pages.
-  * Includes the navigation bar, background image, logo, company name and an introduction to Rabbithole.
+  * Features the navigation bar, background image, logo, company name and an introduction to Rabbithole.
   * Purpose of this landing page is to immediately inform the user what Rabbithole is all about.
 I used an animation for the logo to draw the eyes to the middle of the screen where the information is provided.

 #### About Section